VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -httpListenAddr string
      TCP address to listen for http connections.
 See also -httpListenAddr.useProxyProtocol (default ":8428") -httpListenAddr.useProxyProtocol
      Whether to use proxy protocol for connections accepted at -httpListenAddr .
-See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
+With enabled proxy protocol http server cannot serve regular /metrics endpoint.
+Use -pushmetrics.url for metrics pushing
   -import.maxLineLen size
      The maximum length in bytes of a single line accepted by /api/v1/import; the line length can be limited with 'max_rows_per_line' query arg passed to /api/v1/export
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 104857600)